 SEE ALSO: The Ultimate Coffee Grind Size Chart

 Water temperature can be a big factor, too.
 AeroPress’s official instructions call for water at 175° Fahrenheit, though many expert brewers prefer hotter water.
 Try adjusting the water temperature and see what happens!

 As with all coffee brewing methods, the AeroPress ratio of coffee to water is very important.
 We recommend starting with a ratio of one rounded scoop (15-16 grams) of ground coffee to 7 ounces of water.
 You can adjust from there, increasing or decreasing the number of coffee beans depending on how your brewed coffee tastes.

 AeroPress Brew Time

-Here’s one of the most-debated AeroPress subjects: how long should you steep?
+Here’s one of the most-debated subjects: when you’re brewing AeroPress coffee, how long should you steep?
 The answer to that can range from one to three minutes and depends on how finely ground your coffee is.
 Why not experiment to find your ideal AeroPress steep time?

 Try experimenting with the brew time.
 If you like your coffee strong and dark, let it sit for three minutes.
 Too dark?
 Cut back the brew time until it tastes just right.

 Another way you can customize your AeroPress brewing method?
 Change the orientation of the coffee maker itself.
 The classic brewing method, as laid out in AeroPress’s official instructions, has you put the brew chamber directly on your cup, with the filter cup screwed onto the bottom.
 You then put on the plunger and push it straight down, brewing the coffee into your cup.

 But there’s another way: you can assemble the whole AeroPress, minus the filter cap, and brew the coffee in the upside-down chamber.
 When the coffee’s ready, you attach the filter cap and quickly flip the AeroPress onto your coffee cup.
 Then you press the plunger as usual.